-Anti-PD-L1 immunotherapies such as pembrolizumab have recently emerged as a therapeutic option in colorectal cancer.
+Anti-PD-L1 immunotherapies such as pembrolizumab have recently emerged as a therapeutic option in CRC.
 These therapies are designed to block the PD-L1/PD-1 immune checkpoint pathway, thereby assisting the immune system in tumor cell detection.
-However, current data indicates that only patients with defective-mismatch repair (MMR) and/or high-microsatellite instability (MSI) are likely to benefit from this therapy.
+However, current data indicates that only patients with defective MMR and/or high MSI are likely to benefit from this therapy.
 Our rapid tumor microsatellite instability (TMSI) evaluation is the only clinically available assay of its kind to offer fast test results.